Norwegian registered foreign business (NUF)

 You will find more information about the VAT Register with the Tax Administration.

-If the NUF, which is registered in the Register of Business Enterprises, has no accounting obligation, they must report this in writing for each fiscal year to the Register of Annual Accounts.
-On the page headed Submission of annual accounts for NUF you will find more information about accounting requirements.
+If the NUF, which is registered in the Register of Business Enterprises, has no accounting obligation, they must report this in writing for each fiscal year to the Register of Company Accounts.
+On the page headed Reporting obligations for Norwegian registered foreign businesses you will find more information about accounting requirements.

 NUF with an accounting obligation has a duty to audit as of the year after it passes NOK 5 millions in operating revenues.